OLIRUM MUHANGAL (RADIANT FACES) – VIDIYAL ALUMNI

 The 2nd graduation ceremony was jointly organized by Vidiyal and Olirum Muhangal on the 16th January 2014, right inside the heart of Melavasal slum in which Vidiyal was founded some 20 years ago.
 The community witnessed the ceremony with awesome and felt proud about the success made by their children.
 An elderly lady came in tears and said “we were in chains of illiteracy and bondage and used our thumb impressions (kainattu in Tamil) for not being able to put our signature on any documents.
 Vidiyal has enabled our children to break the chains of slavery and illiteracy.”

 This time 17 children received their graduation awards for their achievement in various fields including, Teaching, Nursing, Social Work, Economics, Religion and Philosophy, History, English, Rural Development Science, Political Science, Physics, Botany, Road Transport, Business Administration and Business Accounts and Computer Animation.
-Our alumni Kalidoss, Ramkumar, Mariappan, Chandran, Muthuganesh, V.Muthukumar, Ramachandran and Kalimuthu form the core team anchored the entire programme which brought stunning impact in the community.
-The most important thing is that the community felt that this is their achievement too.
+It brought stunning impact in the community as they felt this as their achievement.
 The success didn’t come easy in the hands of these graduates.
-Having utilized the opportunities provided at Vidiyal they broke several barriers like the caste ( a social hierarchy which is worse than racism), poverty, social exclusion and slavery.
+Having utilized the opportunities provided at Vidiyal they broke several barriers like the caste (a social hierarchy which is worse than racism), poverty, social exclusion and slavery.

 When we started Vidiyal there was not a single graduate in the community and most of the children would dropout from school at 8th or 9th standard.
 Through our Child Resource Centres we strategized to break this with a rights based approach.
 The community also stood with us and the children responded so well to the unconditional love that we showed up on them.
-Even today the entire focus of our work is ‘social inclusion’ and ‘self esteem building’ which enables the children to set their goal and empower them to achieve the goal.
+Even today the entire focus of our work is ‘social inclusion’ and ‘self-esteem building’ which enables the children to set their goal and empower them to achieve their dreams.